Author: Alex

 While we were at Tonto National Monument, we saw these snake heads.
 We don’t know what kinds of snakes they are, but we think one is poisonous and the other one isn’t.
 Either way, that’s a lot of teeth!

 We also saw a Gila Monster replica at Tonto National Monument.
-The Ranger warned us about how the gila monster is poisonous.
+The Ranger warned us about how the Gila monster is poisonous.
 We looked all over the place, but we never got to see a real one.

-We saw a bunch of these lizards,
+We did see a bunch of these little lizards everywere.

 We saw a lot of Jackrabbits.
 They blend in well with their surroundings and are really quiet so you have to look carefully to find them.